cyverse/irods-adm/README.md

 The program `resource-report` generates a report on the size of the root resources.

+The program `sharing-report` generates a report on the amount of user data that has been shared.

 The program `trash-report` can be used to generate a report on how much trash there is.